yebology/bookverse-summary/README.md

 # Book-Verse : Discover, Read, and Engage with Your Digital Books on the ICP Ecosystem. 🚀

 ## ✨ Overview
-Welcome to Book-Verse, your gateway to discovering, reading, and interacting with digital books on the ICP ecosystem, all with secure authentication through Internet Identity! 📚🚀 Explore a vast library of digital literature, upload your own books, and even receive donations from readers. 🌟📖 Engage with content, share your work, and connect with a supportive community of book lovers. 💬✨
+Welcome to Book-Verse, your gateway to discovering, reading, and interacting with digital books on the ICP ecosystem, all with secure authentication through Internet Identity! 📚🚀 Explore a vast library of digital literature, upload your own books, and even receive donations from readers. 🌟📖

 ## 💡 Features
 - 📤 Upload Books